 '''

-@EJB(beanName = "CustomerMgr")
+@EJB(mappedName = "CustomerMgr/remote")

 private CustomerMgr mCustomerMgr;

 '''

-2. Import the EJB annotation:
+2. Import the EJB annotation: import javax.ejb.EJB;

-'''

-import javax.ejb.EJB;

-'''

-When the EJB is deployed in JBoss the server will check that a bean with the name given in the @EJB annotation are deployed.
-If there is no such bean running (for example, if the bean name is misspelled in the @EJB annotation, or if the referred bean failed to deploy) the following exception will show up in the server window:
+When the EJB is deployed in JBoss the server will check that a bean with the name given in the @EJB annotation is deployed.
+If there is no such bean running (for example, if the bean name is misspelled in the @EJB annotation, or if the referred bean failed to deploy), JBoss will return a few warnings followed by an error explaining with EJB reference is incorrect.